Asad-Shahid/Papers/Notes/Dynamic Handover: Throw and Catch with Bimanual Hands.md

 ### Overall Idea

-- Learn a policy to through and catch objects using MAPPO with each hand being one agent.
+- Learn a policy to throw and catch objects using MAPPO with each hand being one agent.
 - Domain randomization to randomize friction, inertia, contact force center of mass, etc.

 ### Novel Contribution